iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Ford Fulkerson.md

 - Edmonds Karp Algorithm:
   - It's just Ford Fulkerson but with BFS for Augmenting path identifications on the residual graph.
   - The complexity is $\mathcal O(|V||E|^2)$.
+  - A dynamic version of the algorithm can be created by keeping the labels of the BFS level set.
 - [Dinic's Algorithm](https://en.wikipedia.org/wiki/Dinic%27s_algorithm):
-  - It remembers all the labels from the first reverse BFS search from $t$ to $s$, and then robustly undo the BFS search whenever an saturated arc has been created by the augmenting path.
+  - It remembers all the labels from the first reverse BFS search from $t$ to $s$, and then robustly undo the BFS search whenever a saturated arc has been created by the augmenting path.
   - The complexity is $\mathcal O(|V|^2|E|)$. `
   - See [[Dinic's Algorithm]]
 - Capacity Scaling Method: